 Planning for sickness and death.
 Explicitly stating wishes for end-of-life medical treatments, including feeding tubes, respirators, heart machines, etc., is step one in having an Advance Medical Directive created.
 Step two is deciding who is empowered to make those decisions.
 Someone who is unmarried but has a partner or a second spouse needs to be authorized.
 Note that when an individual is hospitalized, stepparents may attempt to deny access to spouses’ children, or children may block access to a stepparent.
 There should also be a Do Not Resuscitate (DNR) or Physicians Orders for Life-Sustaining Treatment (POLST) in place with the person’s wishes.

 Non-traditional families of all types need to protect the family with estate planning and documentation.
 Issues about protecting children, making health care decisions for a critically ill partner and control of assets must be addressed in a way that respects the individuals and their families while working within the law.
+Contact our office today to get started.

 Reference: Financial Advisor (Feb.
 2, 2021) “How to Plan for LGBTQ, Blended Families, Cohabitation, Other Nontraditional Families”